GuillemPejo/GUIDE_ANDROID_INTERVIEWS/README.md

     -   Memory leaks happen when you hold on to an object long after its purpose has been served.
 Every object has got its own lifetime, after which it needs to say goodbye and leave the memory.
 But if some other object(s) is holding onto this object (directly or indirectly), then the garbage collector will not be able to collect it.

 * **How do you find memory leaks in Android applications?** - [Learn more here](https://blog.mindorks.com/practical-guide-to-solve-out-of-memory-error-in-android-application) and [here](https://mindorks.com/blog/detecting-and-fixing-memory-leaks-in-android)

+* **Why Bundle class is used for data passing and why cannot we use simple Map data structure?** - [Learn more here](https://developer.android.com/guide/components/activities/parcelables-and-bundles)

 #### DISPLAYING LIST OF CONTENT